sparkflows/sparkflows-docs/docs/operations/performance/running-in-local-mode.rst

 Running in Local Mode
 ==============

-When running in local mode, Fire Insights spawns a new processes for executing the job on to the local machine.
+When running in local mode, Fire Insights spawns a new process for executing the job on to the local machine.

 You can pass ``-Xmx2548m -Xms1356m`` to specify the min and max heap size of the process in the case of Scala/Java workflows.